brunoliveira8/loris/README.md

 # Loris
-The micro web-framework for the people that love simplicity.
+The micro web-framework for people that love simplicity.

 Description:
   - This project aims to build a micro web-framework in Python based on Bottle framework.